 - Review security features of tools in use especially by remote workers.
 Where inbuilt features aren’t available, try to add compensatory controls around to minimise the attack surface.

 - Review new policies related to remote working.
 Make your staff aware of changes in an easily understandable format.

 - Use secure courier deliveries for shipping devices to users.

 - Don’t expose RDP services to the internet.
 Use centralised authentication and access management solution such as VPN.
 See more technical tips here for businesses.

-- Use jump box concept to add layered protection where temporary allocation of users in restricted environment allows access on need only basis.
+- Use the jump box concept to add layered protection where the temporary allocation of users in the restricted environment allows access to need the only basis.